godotengine/godot-docs/tutorials/navigation/navigation_using_navigationregions.rst

 All regions require a navigationmesh resource to function.
 See :ref:`doc_navigation_using_navigationmeshes` to learn how to create and apply navigationmeshes.

 NavigationRegions will automatically push ``global_transform`` changes to the region on the NavigationServer which makes them suitable for moving platforms.
 The NavigationServer will attempt to connect navmeshes of individual regions when they are close enough.
 For more detail see :ref:`doc_navigation_connecting_navmesh`.
+To connect NavigationRegions over arbitrary distances see :ref:`doc_navigation_using_navigationlinks` to learn how to create and use ``NavigationLinks``.

 .. warning::